 The JROTC program prepares cadets for leadership roles, giving practical lessons that help them develop in to active and engaged learners and leaders.
 The program promotes academic achievement and leadership development, providing cadets with skills that they will use for the rest of their lives.

 The Academy’s JROTC program at Army and Navy Academy consists of four levels of Leadership Education Training (LET) instruction.
 The JROTC curriculum is based on the principles of performance-based, learner-centered education, and is linked to the McREL (instructional leadership resource) national standards.
 Every lesson and assessment actively engages students’ higher-order thinking and skill performance.
+All Levels of LET are also required to do a “Service Learning Project.”

 The second year of Leadership Education and Training is split into units including: Techniques of Communication, Leadership, Cadet Challenge, Leadership Lab, First Aid, Map Reading, History, Your American Citizenship, Career Opportunities, and Role of the U.S. Army.
 The wearing of the uniform and extracurricular activities are the same as for LET I.